CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

   - "repeated same test cases --> decrease the chance of discovering new bugs"

 6. Testing is context dependent
-  - depends on what we are testing
+  - Depends on what we are testing

 7. Absence of errors - fallacy
-  - user's want should not be ignored just because we want to remove all errors
+  - User's want should not be ignored just because we want to remove all errors